MaterializeInc/materialize/doc/developer/design/20220226_multiwriter_persist.md

 ### The pending area

-The pending area of a persistent collection is not versioned (there is only one) and is sharded by writer id.
-Each shard contains a list of batches produced by a particular writer that are contiguous in time.
+Each pending area contains a list of batches produced by a particular writer that are contiguous in time.

-If a collection contains more than one writer shard then the batches of the two shards must contain identical updates for all times `t`.
+If a collection is being written to by multiple writers, and therefore there are multiple pending areas, then the batches of the two areas must contain identical updates for all times `t`.
 If this invariant is not upheld then the contents of the persistent collection are undefined.

-Note that there is no requirement that the `lower` and `upper` frontiers of the batches in two separate shards to match up.
+Note that there is no requirement that the `lower` and `upper` frontiers of the batches in two separate pending areas to match up.
 Only that the diffs at each particular time are identical.

 ## Collection lifecycle